icp4a/automation-decision-services-samples/practice/DecisionModeling/step5/description.md

    `1000 g`.
  - a Boolean value that indicates whether a tilt screen is wanted or not.

-To use such a composite value in Automation Decision Services, a composite type needs to be defined.
+To use such a composite value in Decision Intelligence Client Managed Software, a composite type needs to be defined.
 A composite type can have one or more attributes, which are used to describe the components of the composite value.
 Each attribute has a type.
 For example, you can introduce a composite type